vita-student-projects/2DCarPoseEstimation-Group57/README.md

 # Experimental Setup

-We decided to find the best model backbone to adapt with the new dataset that we decided to use (see info below) so we took our attention to the shufflenet of openpifpaf and the hr-former.
-We made some training run with this two backbones and we have evalutated with a testset to find the best one to continue with.
-We used final weights of this different model as a checkpoint to start training our models, like that the model don't start with random weights and it can perform the behaviour easier and it just need to understand our heads.
+We decided to find the best model backbone to adapt with the new dataset that we decided to use (see info below) so we took our attention to the shufflenet of openpifpaf and the hr-former architecture.
+We made some training runs with these two backbones and we evalutated them with a testset to find the best one to continue with.
+We used checkpoints of these different models as initial values to start training our models, so the model doesn't start with random weights and can perform better and more easily, and it just needs to understand our heads.

 To know wich model is the best, we used some metrics: